If you’ve ever wondered, “what is white hat SEO?”, then this post is for you.

 By optimizing key elements on the page and inside the HTML code, you can send stronger signals to Google about what keywords the page should rank for.
 And when you do on-page SEO the right way, you can rely less on the number of backlinks you have to your content.

 That’s because Google uses on-page SEO as a primary ranking factor, yet many people are unaware of its true strength.
 So this is a white hat SEO strategy you can get good at and beat your competitors more easily.
+See this related guide on how to add keywords to a website for SEO to get practical tips you can follow for on-page optimization.

 Internal White Hat SEO Linking Strategy